sytabaresa/kingly/README.md

   - ~~at least one transition out of the initial control state must be configured~~
   - ~~of all guards for such transitions, if any, at least one must be fulfilled to enable a transition away from the initial control state~~
-- there is exactly one initial transition, with unambiguous target state, whose only effect is to determine the starting control state for the machine
+- there is exactly one initial transition, whose only effect is to determine the starting control state for the machine
-  - there is no guard on that transition
-  - the action on that transition is the *identity* action
+  - the action on any such transitions is the *identity* action
+  - the control state resulting from the initial transition may be guarded by configuring `guards` for the initial transition
+- there are no incoming transitions to the reserved initial state

+Additionally the following applies :
+- the initial event can only be sent internally (external initial events will be ignored, and the machine will return `NO_OUTPUT`)
+- the state machine starts in the reserved initial state

+#### Coherence
+- the initial control state (`fsmDef.initialControlState`) must be a state declared in `fsmDef. states`
+- transitions featuring the initial event (`INIT_EVENT`) are only allowed for transitions involving compound states
+  - e.g. A -INIT_EVENT-> B iff A is a compound state or A is the initial state
+- all states declared in `fsmDef.states` must be used as target or origin of transitions in `fsmDef.transitions`
+- all events declared in `fsmDef.events` must be used as triggering events of transitions in `fsmDef.transitions`
+- history pseudo states must be target states and refer to a given declared compound state
+- there cannot be two transitions with the same `(from, event, predicate)` - sameness defined for predicate by referential equality (**NOT ENFORCED**)

 #### Semantical contracts
 - The machine behaviour is as explicit as possible